NOTE: WITHDRAWN EFFECTIVE FEBRUARY 22, 2008

 Provided a mechanism for post-disaster reporting of claims data.

-The following table is provided to enable all licensees to better understand what is required of them by this circular letter.
+The following table is provided to assist addressees to better understand what is required of them by this circular letter.
 For the sake of clarity, each section of this circular letter begins with a statement indicating the entities to which that section applies.

 Organization of this Circular Letter

 The New York State Insurance Disaster Coalition and Insurance Emergency Operations Center (IEOC)

 |Pre-disaster data/information survey||4|